deepanshs/csdmpy/docs/source/startingFromScratch.rst

-Notice, every time a new independent variable corresponding to a physical dimension is added, the value of the :attr:`~csdfp.Dimension.quantity_name` attribute is self-generated, if possible.
+Notice, every time a new independent variable corresponding to a physical dimension is added, the value of the :attr:`~csdfpy.Dimension.quantity_name` attribute is self-generated, if possible.

 ^^^^^^^^^^^^^^^^